Know Theatre of Cincinnati: History

-Prior to 2006, Know Theatre of Cincinnati was known as the Know Theatre Tribe and was housed in the basement at Gabriel's Corner Church, 1425 Sycamore Street in Cincinnati, OH.
+Prior to 2006, Know Theatre of Cincinnati was known as the Know Theatre Tribe and was housed at Gabriel's Corner in the fellowship hall of Salem United Church of Christ, 1425 Sycamore Street in Cincinnati, OH.
 Know Theatre moved into its new home on Jackson Street, merged with the Cincinnati Fringe Festival, and changed its name to Know Theatre of Cincinnati in 2006.

 Know Theatre Tribe

 The company was founded in the fall of 1997 when Jay B. Kalagayan formed a ‘tribe’ of artists who traveled to bookstores and venues in Cincinnati to perform original collaborative works.
-In 1999 the tribe took up its first residence in the basement of the church at Gabriel’s Corner and produced a full season of plays.
+In 1999 the tribe took up its first residence in the basement of the church at Gabriel's Corner and produced a full season of plays.

 In its early history, Know Theatre was best known for its 2003 production of Terrence McNally's play Corpus Christi.
 The production drew praise by winning a 2003 Post-Corbett Award and drew protests from religious groups, including a letter writing campaign in which over 20,000 post cards were mailed to the theatre.